 - update the policy structure to better reflect our strategic direction.

-Guidelines on ‘affected’ buildings and the name of the draft policy have been changed to include ‘affected’ buildings.
+The Statement of Proposal proposed the inclusion of ‘affected’ buildings in the policy.
 The Building Act 2004 was amended to include affected buildings and required local authorities to amend existing policies to take account of this.
-This means that for any building that is near to the building determined ‘dangerous’ or to a ‘dangerous dam’, Council can determine whether it fits the definition of affected and seek to mitigate any risk if it is.
+An ‘affected’ building means that for any building that is near to the building determined ‘dangerous’ or to a ‘dangerous dam’, Council can determine whether it fits the definition of affected and seek to mitigate any risk if it is.

-The draft policy includes assessment criteria that we may consider when deciding whether an identified building fits the definition in the Building Act 2004 of dangerous, affected, or insanitary.
+The draft policy also included assessment criteria that we may consider when deciding whether an identified building fits the definition in the Building Act 2004 of dangerous, affected, or insanitary.

 - the structure of the policy, including the strategic content, purpose, objectives, and principles